 Months of entry

 The Educational Planning, Economics and International Development MA will provide students with the relevant knowledge, understanding and skills to work in educational planning, policy, management and administration in the context of international development.
+The programme focuses on issues affecting low and middle income contexts.

 UCL Institute of Education has an outstanding and well-established reputation in the field of education and international development.
 This specialist programme focused on the application of economic theory and principles to issues of educational planning within the broader area of education and development is unique.